lisa-m1/lisa-m1/README.md

 I’m a software engineer who enjoys solving problems, puzzles and crosswords.
 I’m the co-creator of QMantis, an open source observability tool :mag_right: for GraphQL APIs, built with Node.js, TimeScaleDB and OpenTelemetry.
 Read our technical [case study here](https://qmantis.co).
 - I love books, bikes, travelling and walking without purpose.
-- Fun fact: I find learning new languages super fun.
+- I realy like learning new languages.
 I speak English, French, Portuguese and Spanish.

 <!--